Anderwelt-Kodex/stuff/README.md

 # stuff
-code I wrote
-This is a accumulation of different code snippets and small programms, which I don't have another home for at the moment.
+Code I wrote (code snippets and small programms), which I don't have another home for at the moment.